 6. Are there any red flags to watch out for when getting involved with someone new?

-Lack of respect for boundaries, controlling behavior, frequent manipulation or gaslighting, excessive possessiveness, emotional unavailability, an overwhelming expression of love and affection, and a history of abusive relationships are some telltale red flags that one should watch out for when starting a new relationship.
+Lack of respect for boundaries, controlling behavior, frequent manipulation or gaslighting, excessive possessiveness, emotional unavailability, an overwhelming expression of love and affection, and a history of abusive relationships are some telltale red flags in a relationship that one should watch out for when starting something new.

 7. How can you establish healthy boundaries in a relationship to prevent manipulation from occurring?